Organised by Zhejiang University School of Medicine

 Programme:

-Welcome words - Dr Charlotte Rossing, Vice Chair, FIP Special Interest Group Pharmacy Practice Research, Denmark
+| Dr Charlotte Rossing, Vice Chair, FIP Special Interest Group Pharmacy Practice Research, Denmark |

 | Prof. Weihong Tan, Hangzhou Institute of Medicine Chinese Academy of Sciences, China | |

-13:15 – 13:30 | Methodological progress in the development of guidelines - Introduction to the Core GRADE series of methods |
+13:15 – 13:35 | Methodological progress in the development of guidelines - Introduction to the Core GRADE series of methods |

-| Prof. Lingli Zhang, West China Second University Hospital, Sichuan University / West Chinawomen's and children's Hospital, China | |
+| Prof. Hailong Li, West China Second University Hospital, Sichuan University / West Chinawomen's and children's Hospital, China | |

-| Prof. Xiaoyu Li, Zhongshan Hospital, Fudan University, China | |
+SESSION 2 | Prof. Xiaoyu Li Zhongshan Hospital, Fudan University, China |

-| Prof. Liqian Mo, Nanfang Hospital, China | |
+| Prof. Liqian Mo Nanfang Hospital, China |

-| Prof. Qingqing Hu, The Fourth Affiliated Hospital, Zhejiang University School of Medicine, China | |
+| Prof. Qingqing Hu The Fourth Affiliated Hospital, Zhejiang University School of Medicine, China | |

-| Prof. Qingwei Zhao, The First Affiliated Hospital, Zhejiang University School of Medicine, China | |
+| Prof. Qingwei Zhao The First Affiliated Hospital, Zhejiang University School of Medicine, China |

 Learning objectives: